Digital Storytelling Project

 - Submit a case study summary of your story (Due 5/3)

 - Present your patient in class telling your digital story (Due 5/8)

 - Peer evaluations in class (Due 5/8)

 For each stage, pay attention to the due dates and the expectations described below.
 The due date for the cultivated materials and resources will be determined based upon your group topic selection, which we will do in class the first day.
 The group members are expected to collaborate together to present in a professional manner, as if at a nursing event or conference.
 Group members were randomly selected to avoid bias and promote members to evaluate their strengths and weaknesses in contributing/collaborating.
 Your final digital story presentation can be formatting using any approach you choose.
 Some suggestions used in the past include: cikeys (Wordpress), Populr, PowerPoint, Animoto, movie creation, and Storyfi.
-Check out this blog about the project.
+Check out this blog about the project, and recent TOPR publication.

 There are five major parts to this project:

 1. Your groups have been randomly selected.
 In class, each group will have an opportunity to select their topic and confirm due dates.
-Here is the link to the list of the selected group assignments and due dates for each group.
+The list of the selected group assignments and due dates for each group are in Canvas.